HaydenLeBaron/arezzo/README.md

 (play! nearer-my-god-to-thee-minor)
 ```

-To hear audio playback, run the file as if it was a regular racket file WHILE THE ALDA SERVER IS RUNNING
+To hear audio playback, run the file as if it was a regular racket file *while an instance of the alda server is running*.
+To start the alda server, run
+ `$ alda up` in the terminal.